🔴 CISA CPG 2.0 Toolkit

 Platform Capabilities

-Three core capabilities work together to deliver, document, and evidence your Article 21(b) and 21(c) obligations.
+Three core capabilities work together to deliver, document, and evidence the response-plan testing, incident-reporting, and incident-planning CPGs.

 🎲